makesomesparks/sson-library-java/README.md

   (°£È¤ returnÀº integer ÀÎµ¥ 1.0, 0.0, 10.0 °ú °°ÀÌ exposeµÇ¾î °ï¶õÇÒ¶§°¡ ¸¹¾Ò´Ù)

 - fieldÀÌ¸§°ú exposeÀÌ¸§À» ´Ù¸£°Ô ¼³Á¤ÇÒ ¼ö ÀÖ¾î¾ß ÇÑ´Ù.

+- °£È¤ ÀÇµµÇÏÁö ¾Ê°Ô ExceptionÀÌ »ı±â´Â °æ¿ì°¡ Á¾Á¾ ÀÖ´Ù. ±×·² °æ¿ì ¹«½ÃÇÏ°í ³Ñ¾î°¥ ¼ö ÀÖ´Â ¼³Á¤ÀÌ Æ÷ÇÔµÇ¾î¾ß ÇÑ´Ù.

+- If object is null, can be dispose.

+- If the field is a Primitive Number type,
+Expose according to the type regardless of whether it is sine or unsine, such as integer, long, double, float, etc.
+(Sometimes, return type is Integer, but it is often problems to expose such as 1.0, 0.0,  10.0)

+- Sometimes, throws unintended exceptions.
+Some cases can ignore exception on custom settings

 # 1.3. ¼¼¼Ç¿¡ ¸ÂÃß¾î °£´ÜÇÏ°Ô »ç¿ë